fragaria/karmen/src/karmen_backend/README.md

 docker run -e ENV=develop -e SERVICE=celery-beat FLASKR_SETTINGS='../config.dev.cfg' fragaria/karmen-backend
 ```

+You can control the exposed interface and port with the following environment variables.
+This is useful when container is
+run in the docker's networking host mode.

+- `SERVICE_HOST` - Interface on which the proxy will be exposed, defaults to `0.0.0.0`.
+- `SERVICE_PORT` - Port on which the proxy will be exposed, defaults to `9766`

 **Culprits**

 - The `celery-*` services are necessary for regular checks of the state of connected printers and for network discovery.